-The DI + and DI- curves deviate when volatility increases and come closer when volatility declines.
-Short-term traders can therefore enter the position when DI + and DI- move away to take advantage of volatility.
+The DI + and DI- curves deviate when volatility increases and move closer when volatility decreases.
+Short-term traders can therefore enter a position when DI + and DI- move away to take advantage of volatility.

-The ADX indicator can be used on any type of market.
-On the Forex, ADX is very widespread.
+The ADX indicator can use in any type of market.
+In Forex, ADX is very common.

 ADX trading is a strategy based on the analysis of the market trend.
-To be effective, the ADX flag must be used:
+To be effective, the ADX indicator should be used:

 - As a confirmation method of the current trend,